lijumjose/VIPMP/src/pages/docs/recommendations/index.md

 ## Partner integration process to provide recommendations

-Below is a high-level overview of the partner integration model for providing recommendations:
+Below is a high-level overview of the partner integration model for providing non-overlay recommendations:

 ![Partner integration process](../image/reco.png)